facebooktwitterpinterest

 Princess Margaret Hospital Princess Margaret Hospital 3 km I’m giving 5 stars to the amazing staff who were reassuring, kind, patient and profes...

-St John of God Subiaco Hospital St John of God Subiaco Hospital 4 km My husband had a hernia repair surgery at this hospital and we were very happy with t...
+St John of God Subiaco Hospital St John of God Subiaco Hospital 4 km I recently had surgery and spent 3 nights in St John's at Subiaco.
+All the staff were...

 Sir Charles Gairdner Hospital Sir Charles Gairdner Hospital 5 km I spent one night in the Short Stay Unit after surgery for a fractured fibula, and th...